deckhouse/deckhouse/modules/300-prometheus/docs/FAQ.md

      namespace: d8-monitoring
    ```

-After step 4, your application's metrics should appear in Prometheus.
+After step 4, your application's metrics should become available in Prometheus.

 ### An example of collecting metrics securely from an application outside a cluster